phaserjs/phaser/README.md

 Please read the [Contributors Guide][contribute] for full details on helping with Phaser, but the main points are:

-- If you find a bug then report it on [GitHub Issues][issues] or our [Support Forum][forum], ideally with a code example.
+- Found a bug?
+Report it on [GitHub Issues][issues] and include a code sample.

-- If you issue a Pull Request only do so against the `dev` branch. *Never* against `master`.
+- Pull Requests should only be made against the `dev` branch. *Never* against `master`.

-- Before submitting a Pull Request run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
-To use JSHint, run `grunt jshint`.
+- Before submitting a Pull Request run your code through [JSHint](http://www.jshint.com/).
+Use our grunt JSHint task and config.

 - Before contributing, please read the [code of conduct](https://github.com/photonstorm/phaser/blob/master/CODE_OF_CONDUCT.md).

-"Being negative is not how we make progress" - Larry Page, Google

 Written something cool that shows Phaser in use?
-Then we'd love to hear from you!
+Please tell us about it!
 Post it to our [forum][forum] or email: rich@photonstorm.com

 [![Build Status](https://travis-ci.org/photonstorm/phaser.png?branch=dev)](https://travis-ci.org/photonstorm/phaser)

 ![div](http://www.phaser.io/images/github/div.png)

-Phaser is a Photon Storm production.

 ![storm](http://www.phaser.io/images/github/photonstorm.png)

+Phaser is a [Photon Storm](http://www.photonstorm.com) production.
+Created by Richard Davey and powered by coffee, anime, pixels and love.

-The Phaser logo and characters are &copy; Copyright 2012 - 2015 Photon Storm Limited.
+The Phaser logo and characters are &copy; copyright 2015 Photon Storm Limited.
 All rights reserved.

 [![Analytics](https://ga-beacon.appspot.com/UA-44006568-2/phaser/index)](https://github.com/igrigorik/ga-beacon)